Teams of 1-4

 Canoes & Kayaks – Own or Rental

 You may bring your own canoe(s), tandem kayak(s), or solo kayak(s), in any combination depending on your team size and stage it along with your paddles, PFDs at the start of the paddle before the race (near the race start).
 Your watercraft will be in a secure position at the venue after you finish your paddle.

 If you will be renting watercraft, you can rent any combination of kayaks or canoes for your team.
 Life vests and canoe or kayak paddles included.
 If you are a 3-person team, you can rent a canoe with a person in the middle, a canoe and two kayaks, or three kayaks (no tandem kayaks available).
 They will be ready for you along with paddles and PDFs at the start of the paddle and you’ll leave all paddle gear there when you’re done.

 We will have water and Gatorade at the “hub” where you will return each time so you can race light and refill fluids and change gear after each section.

 Navigation/Race Preparation Clinic

-Navigation 101/201 clinic, Saturday, September 16 (tentative), Seidman Park, Grand Rapids.
-RSVP here.
+Join us on Saturday, Sept.
+16, for our free Navigation/Adventure Racing 101 clinic to get you ready for the race!
+At Seidman Park, just east of Grand Rapids.
 Includes in-field practice.
 1.5 hours.
-Free.
 If you can’t make it, check out the Navigation 101/201 clinic presentation and other sources on our Learn More page for tips.

-Tech shirt, pint or buff comes with early or regular entry (late entrants get pint or buff; can swap for shirt if desired at the end of check-in).
-Men’s/adult crew or women’s v-neck, same shirt as our other races.
+Long sleeved tech shirt, pint or buff comes with early or regular entry through Sept.
+10 (late entrants get pint or buff; can swap for shirt if desired at the end of check-in).
+Men’s/adult crew or women’s v-neck, same shirt style as our other races.